 Landowner Duties to Trespassers

-Under Texas Civil Practice and Remedies § 75.003, a property owner does not owe a duty of care to individuals who are trespassing on their land, beyond refraining from willfully inflicting harming them.
-An experienced Grand Prairie property liability attorney could use evidence to prove the defendant’s negligence to help the injured claim recover compensation.
+Under Texas Civil Practice and Remedies § 75.003, a property owner does not owe a duty of care to individuals who are trespassing on their land, except to refrain from willfully inflicting harm on them.
+An experienced Grand Prairie property liability attorney can use evidence to prove the defendant’s negligence to help the injured claimant recover compensation.

-Landowners and lessees may become liable for injuries to minors, under the age of 16, if they should have reasonably recognized a potential harm.
-The property owner must weigh the utility of the artificial condition with the risk to youth and then make the conditions reasonably safe.
+Landowners and lessees may become liable for injuries to minors under the age of 16 if they should have reasonably recognized a potential harm.
+The property owner must weigh the utility of the artificial condition against the risk to youth and then make the conditions reasonably safe.